Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 _______________________________________________________________________________________

 **Key Roles**
-Web Developer
+- Web Developer
-DevOps
+- DevOps
-Cloud Engineer
+- Cloud Engineer

-Slides should include :
-- Program for Deployment
-- Lesson learnt
-- Improvements
 ### Lessons Learnt
 - When forking repositories and pulling back to the main repository, workflows have no access to secrets and variables.
 The workaround is to create a new branch, pull to that branch, then pull back to the original branch..